How does COVID-19 impact upcoming appointments?

 Why choose Ohio State for treatment of degenerative disc disease?

-Multidisciplinary Team: When you come to The Ohio State University Wexner Medical Center’s Comprehensive Spine Center, we determine the source of your pain, diagnose the severity of your condition and choose which least-invasive treatment approach will restore you to the highest level of function possible.
+Multidisciplinary Team: When you come to Ohio State Spine Care, we determine the source of your pain, diagnose the severity of your condition and choose which least-invasive treatment approach will restore you to the highest level of function possible.

-Among the experts at our Comprehensive Spine Center are:
+Among the experts at Ohio State Spine Care are:

 - Physical medicine and rehabilitation physicians